vipulpathak113/kubernetes-proj/Readme.md

 **Unsupported plugins:**
 - Flannel

 A Network Policy can **work on all the pods within a namespace** or **we can use selectors to apply the rules** to pods with a specific label.
 The Network policy can be applied to ingress as well as egress traffic.

-By means of ingress and egress rules, we can define the incoming or outgoing traffic rules from/to:
+By means of **ingress and egress rules**, we can define the incoming or outgoing traffic rules from/to:

 - Pods with a specific label
 - Pods belonging to a namespace with a particular label